shubhamv108/concurrency-multithreading/README.md

 #### Address Space
-valid addresses in memory that are avilable for process.
+valid addresses in memory that are available for process.